-Facebook blocks 'sexual' cows, office buildings
+Facebook algorithm blocks images of 'sexual' cows, office buildings

 Occurred: February 2021